JoeTonDev/rust-actix/README.md

-REST APIs using Rust with Actix Web.
+Web APIs using Rust with Actix Web.